Leading Dance for Older People for Health and Wellbeing

 Gail and Julie bring over 80 years of combined professional experience as artists, educators and community dance practitioners.
-They have collaborated on many initiatives and projects over the years since first working together in 1991 .
+They have collaborated on many initiatives and projects over the years since first working together in 1991.
 Both Gail and Julie have received the Ausdance Qld Osmotherley Award for their contribution to dance education.

-Gail has been immersed in working with older people for the past 7 years across a range of contexts and settings.
+Gail has been immersed in working with older people for the past 8 years across a range of contexts and settings.
 Gail has spent many hours developing her knowledge and skills in this field via desktop research; attending national and international forums, workshops, webinars, symposiums and conference; and completing relevant online courses.
 In 2018 Gail was assisted by Arts Qld funding to undertake a 6 week study tour of the UK to investigate dance for older people.
 Gail holds a BA Dance and Diploma of Teaching Secondary.

 Dance teachers and practitioners, let’s spread the joy and many benefits of dance for older people.
 Dancing is exercise in disguise!
 It’s such a joyous activity whether seated, standing with assistance or independently, there’s nothing like dancing to wonderful music to get people smiling, moving and feeling better, working their brains and connecting with others.